-(1) The period of study is a minimum of three to four years part-time, although students are recommended to take up to five years part-time to complete the programme.
+(1) The period of study is a minimum of three years full-time, or the equivalent part-time.

 (1) Programmes leading to the award of DBA will include elements of a practical, vocational and professional nature as well as formally-taught elements, and will include a substantial research element at FHEQ Level 8 which is of a nature appropriate to the discipline and is presented in the form of a thesis.